Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Introduction

 In this manuscript, we investigate the Riemannian gradient descent algorithm for TT-format tensor completion and provide, to our best knowledge, the first theoretical guarantees of this algorithm under a nearly optimal sample size requirement.
 More specifically, for an $m$-th order tensor $\calT^{\ast}$ of size $d\times\cdots\times d$ in the TT-format with TT rank bounded by $r$, the RGrad algorithm can exactly recover $\calT^{\ast}$ by observing $O(\kappa_0^{4m-4}r^{(5m-9)/2}d^{m/2}\cdot \textrm{ Polylog(d)}+\kappa_0^{4m+8}r^{3m-3}d\cdot \textrm{ Polylog(d)})$ randomly sampled entries where $\kappa_0$ denotes the condition number of $\calT^{\ast}$.
 Our contributions can be summarized into three folds.
 First of all, by a more sophisticated approach of analysis, we show that the RGrad algorithm for tensor completion converges linearly as long as the initialization is just reasonably good, namely $\|\calT_0-\calT^{\ast}\|_{\rm F}=o(1)\cdot \|\calT^{\ast}\|_{\rm F}$.
 This significantly improves existing results \citep{wei2016guarantees, wei2016guarantee} on the RGrad algorithm for matrix completion ($m=2$) which require a stringent initialization condition $\|\calT_0-\calT^{\ast}\|_{\rm F}=o(n^{1/2}/d)\cdot \|\calT^{\ast}\|_{\rm F}$.
 Secondly, we prove that the error of the iterates produced by RGrad algorithm contracts at a constant rate that is strictly smaller than $1$, under a nearly optimal sample size condition.
 The contract rate is free of the tensor condition number, improving over prior works \citep{jain2014provable, cai2021nonconvex, xia2017polynomial} the iteration complexity for completing an ill-conditioned tensor.
 The attained iteration complexity matches the best one achieved by a recently proposed scaled gradient descent algorithm \citep{tong2021scaling}.
 Finally, inspired by the idea in \citet{xia2017polynomial}, we propose a novel initialization, based on a {\it sequential} second order moment method, as the input of RGrad algorithm for tensor completion.
 This approach, unlike the one-pass spectral estimate in the work of \citet{xia2017polynomial}, involves a recursive estimate of the components of TT decomposition, posing additional challenges in the proof.
 Our method guarantees a warm initialization with a nearly optimal sample size requirement.
 Our result fills the void of guaranteed initialization for TT-format tensor completion.
 Existing initialization approaches \citep{ko2020fast,wang2016tensor,yuan2019high} are either heuristic or miss theoretical justifications.
+Finally, we investigate the statistical property of RGrad and sequential second-order moment initialization assuming the observed entries contain sub-Gaussian noise.
+Statistically (near) optimal rate is established, which is proportional of the noise variance.

 For readers' convenience, we showcase our theoretical results in Table \ref{table:comparison} and compare with representable literature of tensor completion with respect to the tensor formats, sample complexity and iteration complexity.
 For ease of exposition, Table \ref{table:comparison} only focus on third order tensors with $m=3$ and of size $d\times d\times d$.